multani/gcp-changelog/content/google-cloud-contact-center-as-a-service/index.md

 ### Announcement

-**Google Cloud CCaaS 3.41 pre-release notes**
+**Google Cloud CCaaS 3.41**

-Here are the pre-release notes for Google Cloud CCaaS 3.41.
-When we release version 3.41, we expect the new capabilities to be as shown here.
+We've released version 3.41 of Google Cloud CCaaS.

+The timing of the update to your instance depends on the deployment schedule that you have chosen.
+For more information, see [Deployment schedules](https://cloud.google.com/contact-center/ccai-platform/docs/deployment-schedules).

 ### Feature